 In 1975, Sebastian von Hoerner proposed a formula for population growth which represented hyperbolic growth with an infinite population in 2025.

-The 2019 Revision of the UN estimates gives the "medium variant" population as nearly 8.6 billion in 2030.
+The 2019 Revision of the UN estimates the "medium variant" population as nearly 8.6 billion in 2030.

-During the period of 2040-2045, the number of births globally is projected to peak at 141 million per year.
+It is projected that the number of births will peak between 2040 and 2045 at 141 million per year.

-During the period of 2040-2045, the number of births globally is projected to peak at 141 million per year.
+It is projected that the number of births will peak between 2040 and 2045 at 141 million per year.

-In 2009, UN population projections for 2050 ranged between around 8 billion and 10.5 billion people.
+In 2009, UN population projections for 2050 ranged between around 8 billion and 10.5 billion.

 The National Institute of Corrections estimates that the number of people who have ever lived will rise to 121 billion by 2050.